FabrizioPreti/OfferService/README.md

 ## Implemented requirements:
 ### Endpoints
-The manage of the unique identifier (UID) has been managed through the generation of a random id (UUID).
+The manage of the unique identifier (UUID) has been managed through the generation of a random id (UUID).
 So, at the time of creation then the id field is empty.
+The id generetion is been implemented using UUID.randomUUID().toString() to ensure uniqueness and to avoid the hard coding into jsons, during tests, of fake id not genereted by the back-end.
+This choise is due to the use of h2 embedded db that doesn't allow both Hibernate strategies like AUTO or IDENTITY and properties mapping to manage pk fk reletions.
+This well documented problem is easily avoided by using a fully fledge RDBMS.

 ##### Offer Endpoints:
 * endpoint for creating a new simple offer, with or without products association and with existing currency or associated with an "empty" default currency.
-* endpoint for modify and or cancel offer, before an offer has expired.
+* endpoint for modify and/or cancel offer, before an offer has expired.
 * endpoint for consult one or all existing offers, both expired and not expired.
-* endpoint for manually expire an Offer (update and or logical delete, before an offer has expired).
+* endpoint for manually expire an Offer (update and/or logical delete, before an offer has expired).
 * before an offer has expired  "merchant" may cancel or modify it, after that it is no longer possible.

 ##### Product Endpoints: